vpareek2/llm-experiments/llama-grpo/README.md

 This directory is a inference implementation of Llama 3.2-1B as per [Llama 3 Herd of Models](https://arxiv.org/pdf/2407.21783).
 It is meant to be used as a base LLM for research experiments.

+I have added GRPO from the DeepSeekMath paper.
+I wrote GRPO from scratch in `grpo.py` and it has will brown's implementation in `grpo_trl.py`, with just calling trl for grpo.

 ## Setup

 Install the requirements: